 Route 66 may have been created simply as the first cross-continental highway, but today it remains a lasting part of American history with world-wide importance.
 Route 66 might have been just a page in history books if it weren’t for the Association which led the rebirth of Route 66 and put Route 66 back on the map, not just in Arizona, but across all eight states.

-Working tirelessly, this non-profit, all-volunteer, Association has never lost sight of its mission to preserve, protect, and promote the Route.
+Working tirelessly, this non-profit association has never lost sight of its mission to preserve, protect, and promote the Route.
 Over the years, the Association’s efforts have resulted in Arizona’s segment of Route 66 being designated as an Arizona Historic Road, a National Scenic Byway, and attaining All-American Road status, the highest National designation possible.
 In addition, the Association continues to assist all of Arizona’s Route 66’s communities with preservation and marketing projects.

-For membership information contact the Association at 928-753-5001, or when you’re in Kingman, stop into the Association’s gift shop in the historic Powerhouse right on Route 66.
+For membership information contact the Historic Route 66 Association of Arizona at 928-753-5001, or when you’re in Kingman, stop into the Association’s gift shop in the historic Powerhouse right on Route 66.

 Northern Arizona University has begun archiving a collection of the Association's history.
 It is in the review process at the Cline Library, but you can access it here and follow it's progress.